thunderseethe/thunderseethe.github.io/content/posts/nameres-base.md

 Names help us identify with things.
 This is just as true in computers as it is in rock companions.
 In programming languages, names help us identify and share values.
-Rather than repeat `1 + 2` every time we need it, we can name it `three` and reference it by name whenever we need it.
+Rather than repeat `1 + 2` every time we need it, we can name it `three` and reference it by name.

 Naming helps make our program more legible to our fellow programmers.
 Names bundle up complexity and offload it, allowing us to comprehend bigger and better programs.